Politics and sports: Arirang Festival

 The Arirang Festival, starting in the early 2000s takes place in the Rungrado 1st of May Stadium, the largest stadium in the world holding approximately 150,000 people.
 Participation in this event is mandatory and the performances are extravagant and impressively choreographed.
 The Arirang Festival can be broken up into three different parts.
 The first is a floor show, where thousands of athletes, gymnasts and dancers demonstrate their athletic abilities.
 The second section uses thousands of North Koreans to create a human mosaic depicting vibrant images of North Korea and North Korean achievements.
 Finally, the third section is the music that links the performance.
 Together, these elements present to the international community North Korea's best athletes through a mix of athletics and art.
-The Arirang Festival draws international tourists and journalists and intends to present a thriving economic nation to the world.
 Many of the acts in the festival focus on the theme of reunification.
 Children chant "how much longer do we have to be divided due to foreign forces".
-The 2014 and 2015 Arirang Festivals were canceled and it is unknown if it will return.
+The 2014 and 2015 Arirang Festivals were canceled.